-Scrub interior surfaces of storage or reservoir if applicable with a strong chlorine solution containing ½ gallon household bleach, or ¼ gallon of pool chlorine to each 5 gallons of water.
+If possible, scrub the interior surfaces of storage or reservoir if applicable with a strong chlorine solution containing ½ gallon of household bleach, or ¼ gallon of pool chlorine to every 5 gallons of water.

 Storage tanks: Disinfecting with liquid household bleach (5.25% Sodium Hypochlorite)

 Step 4: Use Bleach